pachyderm/docs/content/2.4.x/getting-started/local-deploy/docker.md

 ```s
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-All installation steps after this point must be run through the WSL terminal (Ubuntu) and not in Powershell.
+All installation steps after [1.
+Install Docker Desktop](#1-install-docker-desktop) must be run through the WSL terminal (Ubuntu) and not in Powershell.

 You are now ready to continue to Step 1.
  {{% /wizardResult %}}